Peter Adamson (philosopher): Personal life

 Adamson lives in Munich with his wife (who is Bavarian) and children.
 He is fluent in English and German and can also work with texts in Ancient Greek, Arabic, Latin, French, Spanish, Italian, and more recently Persian.
 He advocates respecting religion as inseparable from philosophy, seeing religious thought as "philosophically fascinating and fruitful".
-In a 2019 interview, Adamson stated: "If I could live ten times, I’d like to spend nine of those lives specializing in different areas of the history of philosophy."
+In a 2019 interview, Adamson stated: "If I could live ten times, I'd like to spend nine of those lives specializing in different areas of the history of philosophy."

 Works

 History of Philosophy Without Any Gaps

-Adamson is the host of the History of Philosophy Without Any Gaps podcast, which started in 2010 and is ongoing as of 2022.
+Adamson is the host of the History of Philosophy Without Any Gaps podcast, which started in 2010 and is ongoing as of 2025.
 The podcast examines philosophers and philosophical traditions throughout history.
 By 2014, it had more than four million downloads and thousands of followers.

 The podcast led to the publication of a series of book adaptations.
 The first installment was titled Classical Philosophy: A History of Philosophy Without Any Gaps and was published in 2014.
 The second volume, Philosophy in the Hellenistic and Roman Worlds: A History of Philosophy Without Any Gaps, was published in 2015 and covered the period after Aristotle up to the death of St. Augustine.
 The third installment, Philosophy in the Islamic World: A History of Philosophy Without Any Gaps, covered philosophical traditions in the Islamic world, including Muslim, Jewish and Christian philosophers.

 Adamson said that the goal of the series was to tell the history of philosophy in "an entertaining but not overly-simplified way".
 The Times of Israel contributor Daniel J. Levy described the podcast as "popular", "fun" and "easy to listen to".
 Levy also reviewed the third book, Philosophy in the Islamic World, and praised it for its presentation and wide coverage.
-Bruce Fleming, reviewing Philosophy in the Hellenistic and Roman Worlds for The Washington Free Beacon, praised the book for being "full of clear summaries" of the subjects as well as for using "groan-inducing puns" and "cute allusions to our day".
+Bruce Fleming, reviewing Philosophy in the Hellenistic and Roman Worlds praised the book.
 Malcolm Thorndike Nicholson of Prospect, reviewing Classical Philosophy, criticised the puns as "a problem", and the book in general for having "painful prose" and chapters that are "less comprehensive and less interesting" than the corresponding Wikipedia article.